csc203-calpoly/lecture-notes/src/17_exceptions/index.md

 Now, anyone who calls `getTotalMilesRun` must handle the `FileNotFoundException` themselves (either by using a `try-catch`, or themselves declaring that they themselves would throw it).

+This is actually what the `Scanner` constructor did to us!
+Take a look at the [constructor's documentation again](https://docs.oracle.com/en/java/javase/25/docs/api/java.base/java/util/Scanner.html#%3Cinit%3E(java.io.File)).
+Notice that the constructor has a `throws` declaration.
+This caused _us_ to take action to handle the potential `FileNotFoundException`.

 That is, if we now have the following  `main` method, _we will have a compiler error on the line where we call `getTotalMilesRun`_, because the Exception is now the `main` method's problem to handle.

 ```java